Lee Enterprises to buy Kenosha News, Lake Geneva Regional News

 “It was their honor to serve the people of Kenosha and Lake Geneva with a mission of community service supported by a strong local newspaper,” Lucy Brown said.

-The newspaper is celebrating its 125th year in existence this year, with much thanks for its success to the efforts of the Brown family.
+The newspaper is celebrating its 125th anniversary this year, with much thanks for its success to the efforts of the Brown family.

 “The Brown family is very grateful for the hard work and dedication of all Kenosha News and Lake Geneva Regional News employees past and present,” Lucy Brown said.
 “Making the decision to sell is extraordinarily difficult, but we welcome Lee Enterprises and know the future looks bright under their leadership.”

-Lee Enterprises owns nearly 300 weekly and specialty publications serving 49 markets in 20 states.
+Davenport, Iowa-based Lee Enterprises owns 46 daily publications and nearly 300 weekly and specialty publications in 20 states.
 Year to date, Lee’s newspapers have an average circulation of 0.7 million daily and 1.1 million Sunday, and are estimated to reach almost three million readers in print alone.

+“It’s a great benefit to our readers, advertisers and our communities.
+With expanded resources we can cover more news and with expanded circulation we can provide advertisers with more options.”
+Mark Lewis, Journal Times publisher

 Post a comment as